kaifishr/NeuroEvolution/README.md

 # NeuroEvolution

-A hybrid optimization algorithm that combines gradient descent for network parameter optimization and an evolutionary algorithm for network topology optimization.
+A hybrid optimization algorithm combining gradient descent for network parameter optimization coupled with an evolutionary algorithm for network topology and training hyperparameter optimization.

-This repository is work in progress.
+Work in progress.

 ## Networks

-Currently only fully-connected neural networks (Multilayer perceptrons (MLPs)) are supported.
+Currently, only fully-connected neural networks (Multilayer perceptrons (MLPs)) are supported.

 ## TODOs
     - Implement better dataloader for neuroevolution that works with subsets.
-    - Only change network topology?
-Or also hyperparameters?
+    - Split configs entirely.